rodolfodpk/go-crablet/README.md

 - Reliable audit trail of all state changes
 - Flexible querying across event streams
 - Easy state reconstruction at any point in time
-- Strong consistency guarantees
+- Optimistic concurrency control with consistency boundaries
-- Support for complex business workflows

 Event sourcing is a pattern where all changes to application state are appended as a sequence of immutable events.
 Instead of updating the current state, you append new events that represent state changes.
 This append-only approach creates a complete, tamper-evident history that allows you to reconstruct past states, analyze how the system evolved, and build new views of the data without modifying the original event log.